lorem111/claerdex/backend/README.md

 ```

 ### `GET /account/{user_address}` (or `/api/account/{user_address}` on Vercel)
-Get account state for a user including balance and open positions
+Get account state for a user including balance and open positions with real-time PnL

 **Response:**
 ```json